-Habituation procedure.
-To habituate the pigeons to the head fixation system (Fig. 1), they were gradually acclimated to the restrainer and acoustic noise of the magnet in a mock scanner using a well-established procedure in our laboratory^{18,46,47}.
+To habituate the pigeons to the head fixation system (Fig. 1), they were gradually acclimated to the restrainer and acoustic noise of the magnet in a mock scanner using a well-established procedure in our laboratory^{20,63,64}.
 This procedure helps to reduce the stress associated with head fixation and minimizes body motion artifacts.
 As a result of the procedure, the birds fell asleep after a few minutes inside the scanner.
-In brief, the habituation protocol consists of three main steps: (i) to habituate the animals to the experimental environment and the restrainer, pigeons were wrapped in a cloth jacket to prevent wing and leg movements and then placed in the restrainer inside the mock scanner in a dark room. (ii) to habituate the animals to the head fixation, animals were fixed to the holding device via the implanted MR-compatible plastic pedestal.
+In brief, the habituation protocol consists of three main steps: (i) to habituate the animals to the experimental environment and the restrainer, pigeons were wrapped in a cloth jacket to prevent wing and leg movements and then placed in the restrainer inside the mock scanner in a dark room. (ii) to habituate the animals to the head fixation, animals were fixed to the holding device via the implanted MRcompatible plastic pedestal.
 The head fixation started with 10 min on the first day and was prolonged to 100 min in 12 days; (iii) to habituate pigeons to the scanner noise, a recorded single-shot Rapid Imaging with Refocused Echoes (RARE) sequence sound was replayed during head fixation with gradually increasing sound pressure from 45 to 90 dB at one meter distance.
-After 18 days of habituation, the birds were ready to be restrained and scanned inside a real MRI machine.
+After 18 days of habituation, all birds engaged in NREM and REM sleep in the training setup and proceeded to the next phase of obtaining the fMRI recordings.

-EEG acquisition.
+EEG acquisition

 Infrared (IR) illumination and IR-sensitive video cameras were used to monitor the sleep behavior.
 Video recordings were done at 30 fps.
-The EEG signal of the six birds implanted with electrophysiology electrodes was additionally recorded during the training phase at 256 Hz using the same recording system (Oneiros), as in our previous studies of Budapest pigeons^{45,48,49}.
+The EEG signal of the six birds implanted with electrophysiology electrodes was additionally recorded during the training phase at 256 Hz using the same recording system (Oneiros), as in our previous studies of Budapest pigeons^{21,65,66}.

-fMRI acquisition.
+fMRI acquisition

 Prior to the main experiment, the EEG electrodes were removed from the 6 implanted birds, and the photoperiod was inverted to facilitate sleep recordings during the daytime.
-As pigeons, like diurnal mammals, engage more frequently in REM sleep later in the night50, the fMRI recordings were performed in the second part of the birds' subjective night.
+As pigeons, like diurnal mammals, engage more frequently in REM sleep later in the night67, the fMRI recordings were performed in the second part of the birds' subjective night.

 All MRI data collection was carried out in a Bruker BioSpec 7 Tesla scanner (horizontal bore, 70/30 USR, Avance III electronic, Germany) using Paravision 6.0 software.
-A quadrature birdcage resonator (82 mm ID) was used for RF transmission and a single-loop receiver surface coil (20 mm ID) was used for restingstate and anatomical data collection.
+A quadrature birdcage resonator (82 mm ID) was used for RF transmission and a single-loop receiver surface coil (20 mm ID) was used for resting-state and anatomical data collection.
 By positioning the ring surface coil around the head, it was possible to reduce artifacts due to body movements.
-As changes in respiration may affect BOLD signals and brain connectivity maps, the respiration waveform was measured using a small pneumatic pillow placed under the pigeon's chest muscles (Small Animal Instruments, Inc. Model 1025T monitoring and gating system) during all resting-state measurements.
+As changes in respiration may affect BOLD signals and brain connectivity maps, the respiration waveform was measured using a small pneumatic pillow placed under the pigeon's chest muscles (Small Animal Instruments, Inc. Model 1025 T monitoring and gating system) during all resting-state measurements.
 The facial behavior of the animals was simultaneously recorded using an MRI-compatible video camera (12M-i, MRC Systems, Heidelberg, Germany; B/W) with an incorporated LED light (IR) (outside the pigeon's visible spectrum).
-To facilitate detection of changes in pupil size and eye position, a small mirror was placed next to each eye (Fig. 1A).
+To facilitate detection of changes in pupil size and eye position, a small mirror was placed next to each eye (Fig. 1a).
 The videos were acquired at 30 fps.
 All recordings including respiration signals, videos, and resting-state data were synchronized using a TTL signal.